wallarm/product-documentation/docs/latest-ja/installation/connectors/overview.md

 ## Use cases

-* Securing all APIs deployed with Azion Edge, Akamai Edge, Mulesoft, Apigee, AWS Lambda or similar tool by creating only one component in the current infrastrucure - the component like the Wallarm code/policy/proxy depending on the silution being used.
+* Securing all APIs deployed with Azion Edge, Akamai Edge, Mulesoft, Apigee, AWS Lambda or similar tool by creating only one component in the current infrastrucure - the component like the Wallarm code/policy/proxy depending on the solution being used.
 * Requiring a security solution that offers comprehensive attack observation, reporting, and instant blocking of malicious requests.

 ## Limitations